Salvador Cienfuegos: Secretary of National Defense

 Cienfuegos was appointed as the Secretary of National Defense on 1 December 2012 under President Enrique Peña Nieto.
 His tenure saw the Secretariat of National Defense become involved in corruption scandals.
 The Mexican Army also received new facilities under his tenure in states affected by organized crime.
-In 2013, he oversaw the operations of self-defense groups against the Knights Templar Cartel in Michoacán state.
+In 2013, he oversaw the operations of self-defense groups against the Knights Templar Cartel in Michoacán.
 He opposed private persons arming themselves, threatening to arrest them, though he added that he understood that they wanted to protect their communities.
 The armed forces and the federal police were deployed to the state, with the military operations being overseen by him.

 He gained notoriety for preventing police investigators from interviewing Mexican soldiers over the kidnapping of 43 students in Iguala and defending the soldiers accused of massacring 22 suspects in Tlatlaya in 2014.
 In an interview with El Universal in June 2015, he criticized the 2014 reform by the Congress of the Union, subjecting the army to prosecution by civilian courts for crimes and stated that it made the force vulnerable.
 After the publication of a video showing soldiers torturing a young woman in Ajuchitlán del Progreso in 2015 however, Cienfuegos apologized for the incident on 16 April 2016 unlike past instances, while urging people to report about any abuses they were aware of.
 He also stated that those committing such acts had no place in the armed forces.

 Cienfuegos was made a distinguished university teacher by the University of Colima on 7 December 2016.
 He talked about the conflict against drug cartels on the following day, saying that "violence cannot be solved with bullets", while also expressing that he wanted the Army off the streets.
 At the same time, he called for a legal framework to support the armed forces and to not persecute them for specific acts.
 He also called for a debate on the Internal Security Law, which allowed the armed forces to take over the responsibility of police organizations failing to control crime, something he opposed.
 On 20 November 2017 however he called on President Nieto to have the Internal Security Law passed by the Congress, stating that the army required a legal framework to define its role.

 Cienfuegos stringently opposed presidential candidate Andrés Manuel López Obrador's statement about pardoning cartel bosses in December 2017, while terming it electoral propaganda.
 Even if Obrador proceeded with such a move, Cienfuegos stated that the civil society, especially the victims, must be consulted first.
 Obrador in response accused the military members of being ordered to speak out against him and reasoned that violence could not solve violence.